1TeaL/DekuRor2/README.md

     - *THE DEKU REWORK!*
     - *NEW*
     	- The Plus Ultra Meter- a meter has been added that increases based on movement and base skill usage.
-    	    - It is used for Mode switching, Float, Danger Sense, Supers and Going Beyond.
+    	    - It's used for Mode switching, Float, Danger Sense, Supers and Going Beyond.
     	    - At max Plus Ultra, once per stage, prevent death, Going Beyond your limits!
-For 60 seconds remain in 100% without any health costs and heal as well.
+For 60 seconds remain in 100% without any health costs and regenerate health as well.
         - Mark passive
             -  Deku's Shocking attacks apply a heal mark- after 3 hits heal based on damage dealt.
             -  Deku's Stunning attacks apply a barrier mark- after 3 hits gain barrier based on damage dealt.